OzzyMalv/interview_questions_for_company/README.md

 ## About the Performance and Future

+* Is there an opportunity for growth within your company, and do you actively support employee development?
 * How often and what is the performance review process like here?
 * What about payment options like [Employee Stock Option](https://www.investopedia.com/terms/e/eso.asp) or [Restricted Stock Unit](https://www.investopedia.com/terms/r/restricted-stock-unit.asp)?